ERAalex/ERA_Weather_Api_app/README.md

 Interesting points about API of openweather:<br>
 - First we need to get parameters such as lon and lat, and only then we search for temperature of a city using them.
 Therefore, I have prepared a function that makes 2 API requests to search for parameters (lon / lat) of city on request and to search for the weather of the area.<br>
-- We get a JSON response with data in Kelvin, so we need to translate it to Celsius <br>
+- We get a JSON response with data in Kelvin, so we need to translate it to Celsius <br><br>

 An interesting problem with requests from VUE JS - Axios to our Django server.
 Returns an error when making requests to the local server:<br>
 - from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 The solution to this problem:<br>
 - https://stackoverflow.com/questions/22476273/no-access-control-allow-origin-header-is-present-on-the-requested-resource-i<br>

-The main idea is:
+The main idea is:<br>
 pip install django-cors-headers

-After installing it, you have to make some edits to your django settings.py
+After installing it, you have to make some edits to your django settings.py<br>

 INSTALLED_APPS = (
     ...